■ site map

 ● nutrient rich

-Healthful foods are rich in nutrients - the greater variety of nutrients in significant amounts the better - they do not burden or putrefy the body during digestion, and they do not contain appreciable levels of toxic substances.
+Healthful foods are rich in nutrients - the greater variety of nutrients in significant amounts the better - with at least roughly balanced macronutrients, they do not burden or putrefy the body during digestion, and they do not contain appreciable levels of toxic substances.

 In fact, you can categorize various foods as to their healthfulness, by ranking them for each of these four criteria from excellent, to good, mediocre and poor.
 The combined rankings give you the picture of where that particular food stands as a whole, and how it compares to other foods.